Orit-Veiner/BackDeepCubing/README.md

 ## Description

-Back-end was implemnted with Node.js since it's a language I'm familiar with and the Python script served as an example.
+Back-end was implemnted with Node.js.

 ### Installing